MikeCullimore/guitar-technique/readme.md

 # Guitar technique

-Tools to help improve guitar-playing technique.
+Tools to help improve guitar-playing technique and understanding of music theory.

 # todo